nock/nock/README.md

   .reply(200, 'Persisting all the way')
 ```

-Note that while a persisted scope will always intercept the requests, it is considered "done" after the first interception.
+Note that while a persisted scope will always intercept the requests, it is considered "done" after the first interception, and they are pushed to the bottom of the stack after consumption.

 If you want to stop persisting an individual persisted mock you can call `persist(false)`: